-“Digital therapy is here to stay.
-I suspect that at least 50% of appointments will continue being remote for quite some time,” said Jacques adding, face to face and virtual therapy will become even more important.
+"Digital therapy is here to stay.
+I suspect that at least 50 per cent of appointments will continue being remote for quite some time," said Jacques adding, face-to-face and virtual therapy will become even more important.

 "There is going to be an avalanche of mental health difficulties, that's undeniable after this year," she said.